There's some evidence that too little potassium -- a nutrient in foods like bananas, squash, and potatoes -- might have a link to diabetes.

 Low Potassium in People Who Have Diabetes

-If you already have diabetes, low potassium could be due to a complication called diabetic ketoacidosis.
+If you already have diabetes, low potassium could be due to a serious complication called diabetic ketoacidosis.
 When your body can't make enough insulin to use sugar for fuel, it breaks down fat to use as energy instead.

 The breakdown of fat releases chemicals called ketones into your blood.
 They can build up to dangerous levels in your body and cause symptoms like thirst, nausea, weakness, and shortness of breath.
 The fluids and insulin your doctor gives you to treat diabetic ketoacidosis can make your potassium levels drop.
 The ketones themselves along with high blood sugar can lead to potassium loss through the kidney.